verbb/formie/docs/get-started/configuration.md

 - `defaultInstructionsPosition` sets the default instruction position for new forms and fields.

 ### Fields
 - `fieldDefaults` stores per-field-type default settings.
-For example, set File Upload, Date, Phone, and Agree defaults with their field class names as keys.
+For example, set File Upload, Date, Phone, Agree, Email, Number, element field, and other supported field defaults with their field class names as keys.
 Legacy settings such as `defaultFileUploadVolume`, `defaultDateDisplayType`, `defaultDateValueOption`, and `defaultDateTime` are migrated automatically into `fieldDefaults`.
+Custom field types can opt in via [Field Defaults](/developers/field-defaults).
 - `allowPublicVolumes` allows File Upload fields to use public asset volumes.
 - `enableLargeFieldStorage` stores field content in large-text database columns for projects that expect very large submission payloads.
 - `plainTextHtmlSanitizationMode` controls how plain-text input values are handled when HTML is submitted.
 Use `preserve` or `sanitize`.